tidepool-org/handbook/Benefits and Perks/Health Insurance and Other Benefits.md

 The following applies to full-time U.S.-based employees.

 Tidepool's priorities with benefits are wellness and education, so it’s important that we offer our employees great medical coverage and disability insurance.
 Because of our mission, many of our employees have a personal connection to a chronic illness.
-Therefore, we strive to provide a full-featured health plan that mimimizes deductables and out-of-pocket expenses and avoids lifetime caps.
+Therefore, we strive to provide a full-featured health plan that minimizes deductibles and out-of-pocket expenses and avoids lifetime caps.

 We offer medical, dental, and vision coverage at Tidepool for full-time U.S.-based employees and their dependents.
 All full-time US employees receive Short Term Disability Insurance and Long Term Disability Insurance.